danielpclark/b64challenge/README.md

 # **Criterion**

-Pass 5 test cases with different position rollover cases (when the next digit to the left increments).
+Pass 5 test cases with different position rollover cases (when the next place position increments).

 ># **About Number Bases**
 >